ARM-software/ML-examples/yeah-world/README.md

     # Pi 3 (Raspbian 9) or Pi 4 Model B(Raspbian 10)
     sudo pip install --upgrade tensorflow

-    # On a low memory Pi, you will probably get a "Memory Error" error message.
-Please use the command below instead
+    # On a low memory Pi, you will probably get a "Memory Error" error message during installation.
+Instead, please use the command below.
     sudo pip install --no-cache-dir tensorflow

 ## Example